Learning new languages

 Travel and photography

-This whole website was originally created many years ago as a travel blog.
+This website was originally created many years ago as a travel blog.
 I posted photos and stories for my family and friends to describe my travel adventures.
 Most of the content is still dedicated to the same.
 But I now cover also other topics.
 The texts are written mostly in Slovak and/or English.
 For a while I entertained the idea of writing the same texts in more languages, but quickly realised that it would be just too much and my perfectionism will stop me from publishing anything. 🙂

 TRAVELLING, EXPAT LIFE AND LANGUAGES